Neversink River

 The Neversink River (also called Neversink Creek in its upper course) is a 55 mi tributary of the Delaware River in southeastern New York in the United States.
-The name of the river comes from the corruption of an Algonquian language phrase meaning "mad river."
+The name of the river comes from the name of the indigenous Lenape Navesink people.

 The Neversink River is considered by many to be the birthplace of American dry fly fishing.

 Course

 The Neversink's main flow begins just south of the border between present-day Ulster and Sullivan counties, where the east and west branches of the river join near the hamlet of Claryville.
 Both branches begin on the slopes of Slide Mountain, the highest peak in the Catskills.
 The west branch is joined by several major tributaries, such as Biscuit Brook and Pigeon Creek at Frost Valley YMCA in the town of Denning, Ulster County.
 In its upper course, it is a rocky and wild stream, ideal for trout fishing.
 But, most of the land around it is privately owned and not open to fishermen.

 It flows generally southwest through the mountains.
 Not far downriver from the confluence in Neversink, it is impounded to form the Neversink Reservoir of the New York City Water Supply System.
 It is connected by a 5 mi water tunnel to Rondout Reservoir, and subsequently to the Delaware Aqueduct.
 Development of the Neversink Reservoir resulted in the displacement of many locals, as several towns along the river were flooded to make the reservoir.
 New York City paid for their relocation.

 It flows through the town of Fallsburg, the hamlets of Woodbourne, Fallsburg, South Fallsburg, and Old Falls.
 It enters the town of Thompson near Bridgeville; New York State Route 17/Interstate 86 cross it at Exit 107.
 The Holiday Mountain Ski Area was developed near the river.
 Southern Sullivan County has less developed country, and the river passes over its largest waterfalls, Denton Falls and High Falls in the Neversink Gorge.
 It flows southeastward into western Orange County.
 Near Cuddebackville, it is joined from the northeast by Basher Kill, then flows southwest.
 US 209 runs parallel to the river, which joins the Delaware River at Port Jervis.
 At this confluence with the Delaware, the Tri-States Monument marks the tripoint of the borders of New York, New Jersey, and Pennsylvania; Interstate 84 bridge passes over this point.